Jarturog/Jarturog/README.md

 ### Arturo

-- 🔭 working on a map game
-- 🌱 Studying 3rd year of Computer Engineering at [UIB 🏝️](https://www.uib.eu)
+- 🌱 Studying 4th year of Computer Engineering at [UIB 🏝️](https://www.uib.eu)
 - ⚡ Some of my interests are:
   - 🤖 Artificial intelligence
   - 🎮 Game development